-IAF's Sukhoi SU-30 MKI jet vs China's J-20 stealth fighter
+IAF's Sukhoi Su-30 MKI jet vs China's J-20 stealth fighter

 Sukhoi Su-30 MKI: The IAF's twin-seater multirole fighter aircraft is the product of an Indo-Russia joint venture between Sukhoi Design Bureau and Hindustan Aeronautics Limited (HAL).
 The Su-30 MKI is 21.9 metres long, 6.4 metres high and has a wingspan of 14.7 metres.
 The maximum take-off weight is 38,800 kg.

 Powered by two Al-31FP turbojet engines, the Su-30 MKI can reach a maximum speed of 2120 kilometres per hour (Mach 1.9) and climb at a rate of 300 metre per second.
 The fighter has fly-by-wire flight control system and a range of 3,000 kilometres without refuelling.
 Its combat range increases to 8,000 kilometres with in-flight refuelling system.
-The Su-30 MKI has a cruising height of 11 to 13 kilometres and a climb rate of 300 metres per second.
+The Su-30 MKI has a cruising height of 11 to 13 kilometres.

 Its two pilots sit inside a tandem glass cockpit equipped with an integrated avionics suite incorporating Elbit Su 967 head-up display (HUD), seven active-matrix liquid crystal displays (AMLCD) and primary cockpit instrumentation.
-The aircraft also has multifunction displays (MFD) while t.he the rear cockpit has a monochromatic display screen for air-to-ground missile guidance
+The aircraft also has multifunction displays (MFD) while the rear cockpit has a monochromatic display screen for air-to-ground missile guidance

 At present, the Su-30 MKIs have a N011M PESA radar which will soon be replaced with the more advance Zhuk AESA radar.
 The aircraft also has OLS-30 laser-optical locator system and Litening target designation pod to guide air-to-surface missile and laser-guided munitions.

 The Su-30 MKI is one of the most heavily armed fighters in the world today.
-The IAF has modified 40 Su 30 MKIs to carry the supersonic BrahMos cruise missile.
+The IAF has modified 40 Su-30 MKIs to carry the supersonic BrahMos cruise missile.
 The fighter has a 30mm Gsh-30-1 cannon and 12 hardpoints capable of carrying missiles and bombs.
 The plane also has Tarang radar warning receiver and jammers for electronic warfare.

 Chengdu J-20: It is a single-seat, multirole stealth fighter for air-to-air, air-to-ground combat roles with supersonic cruise speed and integrated avionics which was test flown for the first time on January 11, 2011.
 The jet, developed and manufactured by Chengdu Aircraft Industry Group (CAIG), is 20.3-20.5 metres long, has a height of 4.45 metres and its wingspan is 12.88-13.50 metres.
 The maximum take-off weight is 34,000-37,000 kg.
 The fighter's range is about 1,200 kilometres which can be increased up to 2,700 kilometres with external fuel tanks.